Learn to Hunt

 In Iowa, local boards of health have primary responsibility for regulation of onsite wastewater treatment systems (also known as a private sewage disposal systems) serving 4 homes or fewer or less than 15 people, while the Iowa DNR has primary responsibility for larger (public) systems.
 In conducting their activities, counties must comply with the minimum state standards developed by the Iowa DNR.
 If counties fail to adopt or enforce state standards for smaller systems, the Iowa DNR has concurrent authority to require compliance with the minimum standards for onsite wastewater treatment and disposal.

 Chapter 69 of the Iowa DNR administrative rules regarding onsite systems specify sitting and construction requirements relative to the primary and secondary treatment portions of sewage disposal systems, minimum depth to groundwater, minimum separation distances to potable water sources, and maximum percolation rates for soils.
-These standards are primarily a prescriptive code giving design criteria for each alternative type of secondary treatment system permitted.
+The rules provide design criteria for each alternative type of secondary treatment system.
 Counties have the authority to allow alternative or innovative performance based systems.

 The Iowa DNR has partnered with Des Moines Area Community College (DMACC) to develop a training center and curriculum covering onsite (private) wastewater systems.
 The training is provided statewide at various locations at least 10 times annually and covers all topics related to onsite wastewater systems.
 The Onsite Wastewater Training Center of Iowa, located at the DMACC Ankeny campus, includes numerous displays of onsite wastewater technology.
 The training is designed for county sanitarians, septic system installers, pumpers, and designers, but it is open to everyone.

 Funding is available for loans to individuals to replace inadequate onsite sewer systems.
-Please see the following links for more information in individual septic system loans: OSWAP Loan Program and USDA Rural Development.
+Please see the following links for more information in individual septic system loans: State Revolving Fund OSWAP Loan Program and USDA Rural Development.